 For Aboriginal and Torres Strait Islander children, the rates of

-middle ear disease (also known as otitis media) and hearing loss are one of the highest in the world.
+middle ear infection (also known as otitis media) and hearing loss are one of the highest in the world.
 These children can experience middle ear disease earlier, more frequently, with greater severity and for longer periods of time.

 Being Deaf or hard of hearing can impact on a child’s speech development, their ability to communicate with others, their social development and their learning.